 Polar Leasing walk-in units require a hardwired electrical connection to the disconnect box on the back of the unit.
+This is a 4 wire connection and the white Neutral line must be connected.

 New Style Disconnect